 Job Roles: Shoveling snow from sidewalks and driveways, putting salt down on walkways or stairs

 Working as a sales assistant offers the opportunity to practice language skills in a fast-paced environment for international students.
 The main job role includes operating the cash register and supporting customers in the store.
-The average salary of a sales assistant in Canada is around CAD 17/hour.
+The average salary of a sales assistant in Canada is around CAD 18 per hour.

 A teaching assistant is a popular job for university students in Canada.
 Being a teaching assistant in a university or different educational institutions can help students with lectures, and marking, and support students in their studies.
-The average salary of a teaching assistant in Canada is around CAD 25.15/hour.
+The average salary of a teaching assistant in Canada is around CAD 25 per hour.

 People Also Like to Read:

-The average part-time jobs in Canada salary ranges between CAD 10-25 per hour for international students.
+The salary of the average part-time jobs in Canada ranges between CAD 10-25 per hour for international students.
 However, wages can be higher in certain industries, and total part-time work hours also influence the overall earnings.

 ---|---|